 Whether you’re currently in the NICU, ready to be discharged, or you’ve been out of the unit for months (or years!), showing appreciation for the NICU nurses who cared for your baby never goes out of style.
-September 15 is NICU Nurse Appreciation Day, but the gift ideas below can be used year round to thank your nurses and show them how much they mean to you.
+These gift ideas for NICU nurses can be used year round to thank your nurses and show them how much they mean to you.

 Treats and drinks